jekyll/minima/_posts/2022-01-11-kospi-prediction.markdown

 ---

 ### Forecasting
-KOSPI on Feb 11, 2022 will be higher than that on Jan 11, 2022
+KOSPI on Feb 11, 2022 will be HIGHER than that on Jan 11, 2022

 ### Performance
 Precision for rise prediction: 0.702